Note: The Budget Office website (located here) is the new location

 3. The academic year includes fall, winter (if applicable), and spring semesters.
 The college year begins with the summer term which is followed by the fall, winter (if applicable), and spring terms.

-4. Six of the campuses are on a quarter system that includes a winter term, while the remaining campuses are on a semester system.
-CSU Stanislaus has an academic year consisting of two 13-week semesters and a 4-week winter term.
+4. Four of the campuses are on a quarter system that includes a winter term, while the remaining campuses are on a semester system.
 College year enrollments are calculated as follows:

 - Quarter campuses: average of fall, winter, and spring enrollments plus one third of summer enrollment.